Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Experiments

 \subsection{Strategy Representation with Indicators}

 In this subsection, we visualize the learned strategy representations using multiple labels.
 If the latent space exceeds two dimensions, it is initially reduced to two dimensions using PCA.
 These reduced representations are then color-coded based on different labels: player ID, RI, EL, and trajectory reward.
 Note that player ID and trajectory reward serve as ground truth references while RI and EL are estimated.
 Instead of using the exact values, we color the percentiles of RI, EL, and trajectory reward.
-The implementation details for P-VRNN are provided in the Appendix.

 \textbf{Two-player Pong.} As shown in Figure \ref{fig:pong1}, strategy representations of each demonstrator naturally cluster together in the Two-player Pong environment.
 Figure \ref{fig:pong4} demonstrates that trajectory rewards only partially align with player strategies due to performance variability depending on the opponent's strategy, a common characteristic of competitive games.
 Players $1$ and $8$, exhibiting the worst and best performances, respectively, form clusters with consistent values independent of the opponent.
 Figure \ref{fig:pong2} illustrates that the RI highlights players $5$, $6$, and $8$ as excelling in reconstruction tasks.
 Additionally, Figure \ref{fig:pong3} shows that the dominant players, $4$ and $8$, have strategies that are least susceptible to exploitation, signifying more robust performance.
 Additionally, it is observed that the most expansive cluster with the lowest density has the highest EL, suggesting that the least trained strategy exhibits unstable behavior and is the most vulnerable one to exploitation.
 These indicators establish a strong standard for data filtering in subsequent IL applications from two different perspectives, both differentiating between dominant and dominated strategies.